-More than 360 bachelor’s, master’s and PhD recipients are expected to attend Midyear Commencement at Michigan Technological University.
+More than 325 bachelor’s, master’s and PhD recipients are expected to attend Midyear Commencement at Michigan Technological University.
 Ceremonies will take place at 10:30 a.m.
 Saturday (Dec.
-16) in the Wood Gym of the Student Development Complex.
+15) in the Wood Gym of the Student Development Complex on the Houghton Campus.

 Prior to the ceremony, the official ROTC commissioning will take place.
 A public commissioning will also occur during the commencement.

-For those attending Saturday’s commencement, parking is available in lots 22, 23 and 24 and parking passes are not required.
-Parking is on a first come first served basis.
-For those who cannot attend in person, commencement will be streamed live on http://www.mtu.edu/commencement/venue/watch/.
+For those attending Saturday’s commencement, parking is available in lots 22 (outside of the SDC) and 24 (adjacent to the football field) and parking passes are not required.
+Parking is on a first-come first-served basis.
+For those who cannot attend in person, commencement will be streamed live.

 Following the ceremony, the community is invited to join the new graduates for a special reception in the SDC multipurpose room, hosted by the Michigan Tech Alumni Association.

 Michigan Technological University is a public research university, home to more than 7,000 students from 54 countries.
 Founded in 1885, the University offers more than 120 undergraduate and graduate degree programs in science and technology, engineering, forestry, business and economics, health professions, humanities, mathematics, and social sciences.
 Our campus in Michigan’s Upper Peninsula overlooks the Keweenaw Waterway and is just a few miles from Lake Superior.